-The B.S. in Digital Media is designed to allow students the opportunity to explore, in depth, the new exciting field of Digital Media under the guidance of recognized working artists, designers, and educators.
+The B.S. in Digital Media with a concentration in Animation is designed to allow students the opportunity to explore, in depth, the new exciting field of Digital Media under the guidance of recognized working artists, designers, and educators.

 Course requirements for B.S. in Digital Media with an Animation concentration

 ART 101 Fundamentals of Art & Design 3 cr

 ART 231 Introduction to Digital Media 3 cr